SaharshSikaria/Profile/SQL/Case Studies/Toy Story Case Study/Readme.md

 # SQL Case Study
-*Find the SQL file with all the commands used in this folder*
+*Find the SQL file with all the commands used in this folder*</br>
+*Find the [DDL Script](ToyStoryQueryFileDatabseCreation.sql) in this folder itself or click on the link*</br>
+*Find the [DML Script](ToyStoryQueryFileRunningQuerry.sql) in this folder itself or click on the link*

+*The data for this case has been procured online.
+The data has no copyright issues and it was freely available in the form of an Excel file.*

 ## Toy Store
 #### Online Toy replica wholesale business